uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 ---
 -----------
-## 3 My code similar to walkthrough part 3 -> vehicle stops correctly at traffic lights (Simulator, ground truth only)
+## 3 My code related to walkthrough part 3 -> vehicle stops correctly at traffic lights (Simulator, ground truth only)

 Main file: tl_detector.py, class TLDetector()

-Remark 7:My code makes use the ground truth information about traffic light state in the /vehicle/traffic_lights topic which is present in the simulator only, instead of a CNN-detector.
-Still this is non-trivial code and makes the vehicle stop at red traffic lights in the simulator.
+Remark 7: My code makes use the ground truth information about traffic light state in the "/vehicle/traffic_lights" topic which is present in the simulator only, instead of a CNN-detector.
+Still there is non-trivial code and makes the vehicle stop at red traffic lights in the simulator.

+The only thing that is missing is a detector/classifier.

 ---
 ### 3.1 \__init__(self)

-Added subscribers for /current_pose, /base_waypoints, /vehicle/traffic_lights /image_color
+Added subscribers for /current_pose, /base_waypoints, /vehicle/traffic_lights, /image_color

 Added publisher /traffic_waypoint